ricardotwumasi/age-rhetoric-embed/README.md

 - May, C., A. Wang, S. Bordia, S. R. Bowman and R. Rudinger (2019).
 'On Measuring Social Biases in Sentence Encoders', arXiv.

+## AI Statement

+This code was edited with the assistance of Claude Sonnet 3.5 (Anthropic, San Francisco: CA) and Gemini 1.5 Advanced Pro (Alphabet, Mountain View: CA)

 ## Authors